tanngo2510/HotelManagementSystem/README.md

 # HotelManagementSystem
 ## Introduction
+Hotel Management System is an important management system for any lodging and boarding enterprise to succeed in business.
+A fail safe and user friendly system integrated with the concepts of internet and web programming that guarantees data safety and user interactive features that builds trust among a user and the administrator which is fruitful for both the parties involved in the system.
+A hotel management system developed keeping these factors in mind increases the chances of a successful business substantially.

 Final Project - Group 08 - Introduction to Software Engineer - HCMUS

-This is a simple Hotel Management Website that bullt with Django.
+This is a simple Hotel Management Website that is built with Django.
 There are two type of users in our system: Manager and Guest.
 ### Features
 #### Manager
-* Check all Guest list.
-* Check all Booking list.
-* Check out or Delete a booking.
-* Add or Edit a room.
-* Make monthly report
+ - Guests list: information of guests who have made a reservation.
+ - Room Booking list: information of room which have been made a reservation
+ - Check out: Check-out and payment.
+ - Delete a booking: Delete the reservation information if the guest wants to change his mind.
+ - Add or Edit a room: The manager can add or edit rooms if there is a decision of the superior
+ - Make monthly report: The manager reports the hotel's situation every month.
 #### Guest
-* Filter room information.
-* Book room.
-* Edit their infomation.
+- Filter room information: Search for rooms according to their intentions.
+- Book room: Make a reservation.
+- Edit their infomation: They can change their infomation when it is wrong.
 # Members
 * 19120128 - Ngô Nhật Tân
 * 19120505 - Dương Thanh Hiệp